Drupal Module Development: Ultimate Guide for PHP Developers

 Before you begin creating a custom Drupal module, make sure to take the time to understand Drupal architecture, set up a development environment, and learn the anatomy of a Drupal module.

-Before we delve into Drupal custom module creation, it's crucial to grasp Drupal's architectural layers.
+Before we delve into Drupal module development, it's crucial to grasp Drupal's architectural layers.
 This understanding will help you navigate Drupal and PHP more effectively, determine where your custom functionality fits within the Drupal ecosystem, and create modules that integrate seamlessly with Drupal's core.
 These interconnected layers include:

 Before you start creating modules, it’s essential to set up a proper development environment.
 This typically includes: